 Because bamboo flooring is more resistant to moisture damage than other hardwoods, it can be an excellent choice of flooring for the kitchen or bathroom or basement or any other room that is prone to moisture.
 This makes tasks such as mopping your floor not a big issue since the wood won’t warp like other woods can do unless you have special coatings and cleaning products.

-Lastly and increasingly more importantly is the sustainability of the material, since bamboo replenishes itself very quickly after being cut.
-You can feel good about the fact that you aren’t tapping into resources that are in danger of dying off like some types of wood that comes from trees in forest that are slowly becoming extinct and you will have a great looking floating bamboo flooring for years to come that you can be proud of.
+Lastly and increasingly, more importantly, is the sustainability of the material, since bamboo replenishes itself very quickly after being cut.
+You can feel good about the fact that you aren’t tapping into resources that are in danger of dying off like some types of wood that comes from trees in the forest that is slowly becoming extinct and you will have a great looking floating bamboo flooring for years to come that you can be proud of.

-Personally, I am very satisfied about this product I’ve bought from Amazon four years ago.
+I am very satisfied with this product I’ve bought from Amazon four years ago.
 Yes, FOUR YEARS!
-And I am still satisfied about the quality of it.
+And I am still satisfied with the quality of it.
 I already recommend it to other friends of mine and they are also very satisfied.
 So why don’t you take a look here?

 Floating Bamboo Flooring Installation

 If you are interested in floating bamboo flooring installation then you need to be aware of the process in either doing it yourself or hiring someone.
 While hiring someone to do it will cost money, it can be done on your own if you like to do home improvement projects around the house and you are very handy but it is good to know the process or whether you should hire someone to have it done professionally.
 If you do choose to DIY then you will feel a sense of great accomplishment every time you come into the room.
 DIY flooring is awesome and very recreative.
 I will try to explain below how easy is to install bamboo flooring in your house.